CVidrio/ffa-framework/docs/uncertainty-quantification.md

 Otherwise, assign $a_{i} = c_{i}$ if $f(c_{i}) < 0$ and $b_{i} = c_{i}$ if $f(c_{i}) > 0$ and continue to iteration $i + 1$.

-### Handling Non-Stationarity

-Under non-stationarity, the quantiles $y(t)$ vary with time.
-Therefore, we must execute the RFPL algorithm individually for each timestamp of interest.
-This can be quite computationally expensive, so the FFA framework defaults to running the RFPL algorithm on the *last year* in the dataset.

 ## Regula-Falsi Generalized Profile Likelihood (RFGPL)

 The regula-falsi generalized profile likelihood (RFGPL) method performs the regula-falsi algorithm shown above on the GEV distributions with a $\text{Beta}(p, q)$ prior for the shape parameter $\kappa$.
 For more information about generalized parameter estimation, see [here](parameter-estimation.md#generalized-maximum-likelihood-gmle).

-### Handling Non-Stationarity
+## Handling Non-Stationarity

-See the section for the RFPL method.
+If the selected probability distribution is non-stationary, the quantiles (and hence confidence intervals) for the bootstrapped distributions change in time.
+See [here](frequency-analysis.md#handling-non-stationarity) for a more detailed discussion of this idea.
+By default, the FFA framework anchors uncertainty analysis at the *last* year of the dataset.
+However, [model assessment](model-assessment.md) requires confidence intervals for *every* year in the dataset.

+**Note**: The sample bootstrap algorithm is the fastest algorithm for computing confidence intervals on all years in a dataset because the probabilities used to generate the bootstrapped samples can be reused.
+The RFPL and RFGPL algorithms are far slower, since they must be run separately at each timestamp.